open/close all folders

 - Interestingly, giraffes have the same number of neck vertebrae that almost all mammals (including humans) have, which is 7.
 In birds and reptiles, the number varies.

-- In Africa women of the South Ndebele tribe traditionally wear many rings around their necks.
+- In Africa women of the South Ndebele tribe, and certain tribes in Burma, traditionally wear many rings around their necks.
 Little girls are given one ring on top of the other each year until their necks actually resemble that of a giraffe's.
-It's an Urban Legend that if they were to commit adultery, the rings would be removed and their necks would immediately collapse, but this is not true, a woman can remove the rings without risking a neck injury.
+It's an Urban Legend that if they were to commit adultery, the rings would be removed and their necks would immediately collapse, but this is not true, a woman can remove the rings without risking a neck injurynote .
 Also contrary to popular belief, the rings don't actually lengthen the women's necks so much as they displace their shoulders downwards.

 - Actor Alan Ruck.◊